- The Best Solicitors! I would definitely recommend.

 Tanya joined the firm in April 2019 and is a member of the private client team based at our Gravesend office.
 After qualifying as a solicitor in 2011, Tanya started her career as a residential conveyancer, but since 2018 she has worked in private client.

 Tanya's areas of specialism are the preparation of wills and powers of attorney, inheritance tax planning, estate administration and advising on and assisting with applications to the Court of Protection.

-Recent case study - "Tanya met a very ill very ill to take instructions for her will.
-The client told her one of the adult children lived with her but was not able to manage their finances independently.
-Tanya explained to her client the different types of wills I could prepare and based on her family circumstances it was agreed that she would prepare a discretionary trust will.
+Recent case study - "Tanya met a very ill client to take instructions for her will.
+The client told Tanya one of the client's adult children lived with her but was unable to manage their finances independently.
+Tanya explained to the client the different types of wills she could prepare and based on the client's family circumstances it was agreed that she would prepare a discretionary trust will.
 This arrangement would enable her adult child to continue to live in the family home after her death, but with the capital in the trust being protected for other beneficiaries.
-Tanya prepared a letter of wishes that accompanied the will, setting out her intentions in relation to the trust and the distribution of her estate.
-This meant that instead of the adult child receiving inheritance immediately, the trustees could release money as and when the beneficiary needed them, preventing the beneficiary from squandering their inheritance.
+Tanya prepared a letter of wishes that accompanied the will, setting out her client's intentions in relation to the trust and the distribution of her client's estate.
+This meant that instead of the adult child receiving their inheritance immediately, the trustees could release money as and when the beneficiary needed them, preventing the beneficiary from squandering their inheritance.

 The client died a month later and since then Tanya have been helping the trustees deal with her estate and meet all their regulatory obligations as trustees.
 The trustees have been able to support the adult child who continues to live in the property and they are working together to see if the beneficiary might be able to live more independently.

 When taking will instructions, Tanya asks lots of questions about each client’s family as each family is different and one type of will may be suitable for one family but not for another.
 Getting to know her clients and listening to their desired outcomes, is a key aspect of her role."